HasibullahFathi/get-fit/README.md

 ## Responsiveness of page:

-- All pages has been tested they are responsive  in all devices
+- All pages have been tested and are responsive on all devices.

 ![Responsice Mockup](/media/dropdown-menu.png)